 Illustration of Mastervolt control panel in the battery monitor mode

-- 1. Remove the protective cover to access the control screen. - 2.
-Locate and hold the home button.
-After a few moments, the control panel screen will turn ON, displaying the system's monitoring screen. - 3.
-To turn OFF the control panel, hold the home button for approximately 3 seconds; an option screen will appear.
-Select Lock, Stand by, or Off.
+- Remove the protective cover to access the control screen. - Locate and hold the home button.
+After a few moments, the control panel screen will turn ON, displaying the system's monitoring screen.

 System Control Panel